digitalnoma/digitalnoma/README.md

 Hi, I'm Marcus 👋 <br/>

+Welcome to my little corner of the internet, marked by a creative canvas.

 Current Penultimate Computer Science and Design Student, based in the Singapore University of Technology and Design (SUTD) <br/>

 I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship, hence becoming a "Digital Nomad".
 With a unique approach that marries design thinking with software development, I specialize in optimizing the designer-developer workflow to create seamless, user-centric digital experiences. <br/><br/>